therealozp/class-notes/comp-org/Finite State Machines.md

 ![[Pasted image 20231025103301.png]]

-Note that the DFF will change state immediately when the input changes (as in, until the next clock cycle).
-By definition, the Mealy machine will depend directly on the inputs (e.g. it is passed through one DFF), while the Moore machine applies an extra delay with another set of DFFs.
+Note that in the Mealy machine, there is a branch of A that is broken off and integrated directly into the output.
+So that's Mealy.

 So, in the Moore machine, it is **completely dependent** on states of DFFs, while for Mealy, it is still dependent on the input.